juanbkm/donor2019/content/nonsovereign-cofinancing/nonsovereign-cofinancing.md

   - item: <sup><a name="2">2</a></sup> Cofinancing with multilateral agencies, and with bilateral agencies under ODA or sovereign recourse (https://www.adb.org/sites/default/files/institutional-document/31483/om-e1.pdf)
   - item: <sup><a name="3">3</a></sup> The cofinancing ratio is the ratio of long-term cofinancing to NSO borrowers divided by private sector operations ordinary capital resources (net of risk transfers).
 Long-term cofinancing to NSO borrowers includes concessional funding, B-loans, parallel cofinancing, bonds and equity, risk transfers of ADB exposure to independent counterparties, the uncovered portion of loans and bonds guaranteed by ADB, and financing by third parties of projects that are closed following an OPPP advisory mandate.
   - item: <sup><a name="4">4</a></sup> Risk transfers are contracts between ADB and third parties, where ADB’s counterparty agrees to assume a portion of the credit risk in a loan or guarantee provided by ADB in exchange for payment of a premium.
+  - item: <sup><a name="5">5</a></sup> An agreement between ADB and an Eligible Counterparty under which, further to a legally binding guarantee, insurance policy, risk participation agreement or other similar contract, the Eligible Counterparty assumes a portion or all of ADB’s risk of loss  occurring as a result of primary borrower default under one or more of ADB’s transactions.
 weight:
 draft: false
 ---